bodrick/awesome/TOPICS.md

 ## alfred

-*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and productivity tool.
+*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and personal command central.
 Alternative to Spotlight and Alfred for Windows.
 Alternative to Wox, PowerToys.
 *   [Flow-Launcher/Flow.Launcher](https://github.com/Flow-Launcher/Flow.Launcher) - :mag: Quick file search & app launcher for Windows with community-made plugins
 *   [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - A cross-platform launcher that simply works

 ## clipboard-manager

-*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and productivity tool.
+*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and personal command central.
 Alternative to Spotlight and Alfred for Windows.
 Alternative to Wox, PowerToys.
 *   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
 You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
 *   [hluk/CopyQ](https://github.com/hluk/CopyQ) - Clipboard manager with advanced features

 ## keystroke-launcher

-*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and productivity tool.
+*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and personal command central.
 Alternative to Spotlight and Alfred for Windows.
 Alternative to Wox, PowerToys.

 ## productivity

-*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and productivity tool.
+*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and personal command central.
 Alternative to Spotlight and Alfred for Windows.
 Alternative to Wox, PowerToys.
 *   [xwmx/nb](https://github.com/xwmx/nb) - CLI and local web plain text note‑taking, bookmarking, and archiving with linking, tagging, filtering, search, Git versioning & syncing, Pandoc conversion, + more, in a single portable script.
 *   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.
 *   [FancyWM/fancywm](https://github.com/FancyWM/fancywm) - FancyWM - a dynamic tiling window manager for Windows 10/11